Body found encased in 'cement' in Nevada desert believed to be that of missing woman: reports

 Several months later, on Oct.
 8., homicide detectives recovered a body in the desert area just north of Las Vegas.
 Police said the body was found completely encased in “concrete and in a wooden structure.”
 Although police have not yet formally identified the victim, court documents obtained by the Review-Journal name Gonzalez.

-Days later police arrested Christopher Prestipino, 45, and Lisa Mort, 31, in connection with the discovery of the body.
+Days later, police arrested Christopher Prestipino, 45, and Lisa Mort, 31, in connection with the discovery of the body.

 According to a press release from the LVMPD, investigators believe that the victim had at some point been inside Prestipino’s residence.
 She was being held against her will and was subsequently “murdered.”